-For this entire tutorial we’re going to draw and redraw the same phrase over and over.
+For this entire tutorial, we’re going to draw and redraw the same phrase over and over.
 Now, it's entirely up to you to decide what your phrase should say.
-But, you’re more than welcome to use the same phrase as me, which is: Bury The Past.
+But, you’re more than welcome to use the same phrase as me, which is: Bury the Past.

-So, if you’re not using the above phrase I provided, take this time to brainstorm a phrase or search for one within song lyrics, movies, etc.
+So, if you’re not using the phrase I provided, take this time to brainstorm a phrase or search for one within song lyrics, movies, etc.

 Next, after you've sketched out some varieties, select one of those that you think is working best to continue working further on it.
 At this stage, I like to scan that piece of lettering into the computer and enlarge it to begin working on a larger scale.

-So, either scan it into the computer and print it out, or just redraw the lettering at a larger size, whatever method is easiest for you.
+So either scan it into the computer and print it out or just redraw the lettering at a larger size, whatever method is easiest for you.

 Once you've got your large-scale lettering good to go, you can now refine even further.
 Be prepared to draw and redraw your lettering.
 At this stage, we're trying to fine-tune your kerning, negative space, connections, and overall composition.
-Once you refine, refine, refine, you're going to have a finished "skeleton" of your lettering.
+Once you refine, refine, refine, you're going to have a finished "skeleton" of your hand-lettering strokes.

 Next, we're going to continue to refine and add contrast to the lettering.
 This is the stage where you can take the lettering in any direction you'd like.
-For me, I'm leaning towards a really fluid and brush-like feel.
-I want to incorporate a nice rhythm and distinctive style, adding on some "spurs" to the vertical strokes.
+I'm leaning towards a really fluid and brush-like feel.
+I want to incorporate a nice rhythm and distinctive style, adding some "spurs" to the vertical strokes.

 Take this time to begin adding weight to your lettering.
 This is where you decide if you'd like your lettering to have a high contrast or low contrast between the thick and thin strokes.

 Again, we're just going to continue refining the letterforms until perfection.
-At this point, I'm continuing to add weight as well as paying attention to the kerning, negative space and connections between letterforms.
+At this point, I'm continuing to add weight as well as paying attention to the kerning, negative space, and connections between letterforms.
 As you add weight to your lettering, all those variables will change!
 Open up the space between the letterforms if the areas get too dark with the extra weight you're adding to your letters.

 You might not notice many differences between the previous step and this one.
-But if you look closely I'm altering the kerning and placement of certain letterforms.
+But if you look closely, I'm altering the kerning and placement of certain letterforms.
 As you can see, on the previous image I made notes to myself to open up the kerning.
 Additionally, I drew angled lines to make sure all the letterforms follow the same angle throughout.
 Make more adjustments and refinements to those letterforms until the color (overall positive and negative space) and composition are working fluidly.

 Take this time to redraw letterforms that might need more adjustments.
 You might need to tweak the spacing or connections, or make corrections if they're all not following the same angle.